What Qualifications are Needed to Be an Asset Manager?

 Domain Experience in Their Specific Niche

-As we have demonstrated above, the actual job of an asset manager can be quite different depending on the underlying asset they manage.
-For example, it would make little sense for an asset manager who handles real estate assets to immediately switch to something completely different, like intellectual property assets.
+As we have demonstrated above, the actual job of an asset manager can vary significantly depending on the underlying assets they manage.
+For example, it would make little sense for an asset manager who handles real estate assets to immediately switch to something completely different.
+They shouldn’t switch to something like intellectual property assets.

-Therefore, asset managers need to double down on an area of specialisation and accumulate as much valuable work experience as possible.
-Many assets can be technically challenging or expensive.
-Therefore, asset managers need the right skills and domain expertise to manage those assets efficiently and derive the most productive use of them.
+Therefore, asset managers need to double down on an area of specialisation.
+They should accumulate as much valuable work experience as possible.
+Many assets can be technically challenging or expensive to manage.
+Therefore, asset managers need the right skills and domain expertise.
+They should manage those assets efficiently and derive the most productive use of them.

 Asset Valuation

 Performing a valuation of an asset can be as much of an art as a technical, formula-driven exercise.
-The reason for this is that the value of an investment from its future cash flows can be hard to predict and sensitive to hundreds of unknown variables.
-An asset manager would need to look at all this data, analyse historical trends and make sensible predictions about future events to gauge an asset’s viability.
+The reason for this is that the value of an investment based on its future cash flows can be challenging to predict and sensitive to hundreds of unknown variables.
+An asset manager would need to look at all this data.
+They would analyse historical trends.
+They made sensible predictions about future events to gauge an asset’s viability.

-A valuation can become increasingly difficult for assets that have relatively long lifetimes.
+A valuation can become increasingly challenging for assets with relatively long lifetimes.
 As the time of the projection gets longer, the accuracy of those projections undoubtedly diminishes.
-Asset managers, thus, need not only technical analysis and modelling skills but also a sound instinct that can only come from years of on-the-job experience.
+Asset managers need more than just technical analysis and modelling skills.
+They also need a sound instinct that comes from years of on-the-job experience.

 Photo by Branko Stancevic on Unsplash